 The Jennifer Gandel Kachura Neonatal Intensive Care Unit (NICU) treats premature and critically ill newborns.
 Our Level III, 21-bed unit is equipped to treat a full range of medical conditions.
 Capabilities include pediatric anesthesia, general surgical services, laboratory medicine, radiology (ultrasound, CT and MRI), echocardiography and cardiovascular surgery for babies with patent ductus arteriosus.

 Our staff provides critical care for babies and also comfort, support and education for families.
 Our nurses will answer any questions you may have.

 Through the generosity of several donors, the NICU offers a family room, which provides a private resting space for two primary caregivers actively involved in the care of their newborn.

 Most preterm babies stay in the hospital until their due date.
-As the baby grows and develops, he or she may be moved to the to the Special Care Nursery.
+As the baby grows and develops, he or she may be moved to the Special Care Nursery.

 Donor Milk Program

-Sinai’s NICU is the first in Maryland to offer its smallest patients a diet of 100 percent human breast milk.
-Mothers of premature infants who weigh less than 1,250 grams – about 2.75 pounds – have the option to feed their babies donor breast milk if they are unable to provide their own.
+Did you know that Sinai’s NICU offers its smallest patients a diet of 100 percent human breast milk?
+Mothers of premature infants weighing less than 1,250 grams — about 2.75 pounds — have the option to feed their babies donor breast milk if they are unable to provide their own.
 For these babies, breast milk is treated with a fortifier made completely from human milk to give them sufficient calories, phosphorus and calcium.
-This human milk diet protects the most premature infants from the dangerous condition necrotizing enterocolis (NEC).
+This human milk diet protects the most premature infants from the dangerous condition of necrotizing enterocolis, or NEC.

 Thomas P. O'Brien, M.D.